Christian Persecution Saudi Arabia

 SAUDI ARABIA

-There is little – if any – religious freedom.
-One example of this is that proclamation is not tolerated and there are no recognized places of worship for Christians.
+Christian persecution in Saudi Arabia is severe.
+There is little religious freedom, if any.
+Freedom of expression is severely restricted and there are no recognized places of worship for persecuted Christians.
 However, most expatriate Christians experience few religiously-motivated problems provided their fellowships do not disturb neighbors with excessive noise or cause problems with parking.

 Population